Gravitational Wave Probe of Singlet-Doublet Dark Matter Induced Radiative Neutrino Mass: Phase Transition and Gravitational waves

 \subsection{Phase transition dynamics}

-In order to study the dynamics of EWPT at high temperature, tree-level SM Higgs potential ($V_0$) alone is not sufficient to realize FOPT.
-To achieve this, we incorporate $1$-loop corrected Coleman-Weinberg potential ($V_{\text{CW}}$) and thermal correction ($V_{\text{th}}$) to $V_0$.
-To make this perturbatively reliable at high temperature, we include the daisy resummed potential ($V_{\text{daisy}}$).
-Since 1-loop corrected potentials introduce the divergence, we need to include counter-terms ($V_{\text{ct}}$) to preserve renormalizability and to make sure there are no changes in minima in zero-temperature potential.
-Thus the corresponding effective potential can be given as,
+In order to study the dynamics of EWPT at high temperature, the tree-level SM Higgs potential ($V_0$) alone is not sufficient to realize FOPT.
+To achieve this, we incorporate the $1$-loop corrected Coleman-Weinberg potential ($V_{\text{CW}}$) and thermal correction ($V_{\text{th}}$) to $V_0$.
+To make this perturbatively reliable at high temperatures, we include the daisy resummed potential ($V_{\text{daisy}}$).
+Since 1-loop corrected potentials introduce the divergence, we need to include counter-terms ($V_{\text{ct}}$) to preserve renormalizability and to ensure that there are no changes in minima in the zero-temperature potential.
+Thus, the corresponding effective potential can be given as,

 In our case, since only the Higgs gets VEV, the tree-level potential in Eq.~(\ref{v0}) modifies to,